8x Conference Coach of the Year (1991, '94, 2001, '04, '08, 2010, '11, '14)

 Since taking the reigns in 1985 when BU rolled to a 14-4-1 record and a bid in the NCAA tournament, Roberts has established the BU men's soccer program as one of the elite in the nation.
 Ranking 11th in the nation among active coaches in victories, Roberts has guided the Terriers to a 319-172-75 (.630) overall record.

 In 2011, Roberts received his seventh league Coach of the Year honor after guiding the Terriers to a 9-9 (5-2 AE) record and the program's 11th regular season title.
 In the previous year, BU finished with a 11-5-1 record and a RPI of 40 to become one of the last teams left out of the NCAAs.

 During 2009, BU was ranked as high as 15th before before ending the season with a 9-7-2 record.
 Highlights of the season included a 3-0 win at the UConn's field and a 1-0 home victory over then-No. 1 St. John's.
 The victory marked the program's first win against the top-ranked team since defeating Virginia at the start of the 1994 season.

-In 2008 with the seventh-best strength of schedule in the nation, BU finished 12-6-3 and advanced to the second round of the NCAAs after knocking off Fairleigh Dickinson at home.
+With the seventh-best strength of schedule in the nation in 2008, BU finished 12-6-3 and advanced to the second round of the NCAAs after knocking off Fairleigh Dickinson at home.
 A late second-half goal by eventual College Cup participant St. John's snapped a 10-game unbeaten streak for the Terriers, who finished the year with a RPI rating of 20.